 You may have already heard that journaling or keeping a diary can help you in many different ways.
 But what journaling is and what the benefits are can sometimes be confusing.
 This brief article has been written to help in your understanding.

-If you want to know more, perhaps sign up for our 5-day email course on journaling.
+If you want to understand more, perhaps sign up to our short 5 day email course on Journaling.